appricos/pushinator-action/README.md

           notification: "🚀 Application deployed!"
 ```

-## Prerequisites

-- A valid Pushinator API key.
-- The UUID of the channel you want to send notifications to.

 ## Steps to Get Started

 - Visit [Pushinator's website](https://pushinator.com) and create an account.
 - Log in to your account and create a new notification channel.
-- Note down the channel UUID and the Pushinator API token.
+- Note down the Channel ID and the Pushinator API token by clicking the `Channel API (for developers)` button.
 - Download and install the Pushinator app on your devices from the [App Store](https://apps.apple.com/us/app/pushinator/id6477758210) or [Google Play](https://play.google.com/store/apps/details?id=com.apprikos.pushinator).
 - Use the QR code provided in the Pushinator dashboard to subscribe your devices to the newly created channel.
 - Use the example workflow above to configure and trigger notifications using this GitHub Action.